pankajsarmah10/playwright-ts-sauce/README.md

 npm run setup-credentials
 ```

 For production use, set the `SALT` environment variable to a secure value.
-Default SALT value is set to '2025March' in the file `utils/encrypt_credential.ts`
+Default SALT value is set to '2025March' in the file `utils/encrypt_credential.ts`.
+This is meant for local execution only.

 ## CI/CD Pipeline